rabbitmq/cluster-operator/INSTALL.md

 ### Configure Image Repository

-// TODO: update image names/urls after creating pivnet artifact and pushing public images

-Provide your repository url in our operator manifest (`installation/operator.yaml`) Replace all references of "REPLACE-WITH-IMAGE-REPOSITORY-HOST" with your image repository host `<your-repository>` Replace all references of "REPLACE-WITH-OPERATOR-IMAGE-URL" with the full operator image URL `<your-repository>/rabbitmq-for-kubernetes-operator:<version>`
+Provide your repository url in our operator manifest (`installation/operator.yaml`) Replace all references of "REPLACE-WITH-IMAGE-REPOSITORY-HOST" with your image repository host `<your-repository>` Replace all references of "REPLACE-WITH-OPERATOR-IMAGE-URL" with the full operator image URL:

+`<your-repository>/rabbitmq-for-kubernetes-operator:<version>`

-Provide your repository url in the service broker manifest (`installation/service-broker.yaml`) Replace all references of "REPLACE-WITH-BROKER-IMAGE-URL" with the full broker image URL `<your-repository>/rabbitmq-for-kubernetes-servicebroker:<version>`
+Provide your repository url in the service broker manifest (`installation/service-broker.yaml`) Replace all references of "REPLACE-WITH-BROKER-IMAGE-URL" with the full broker image URL:

+`<your-repository>/rabbitmq-for-kubernetes-servicebroker:<version> `

 ## Configuring Service Type (Optional)